zakandrewking/brainshare/app-frontend/README.md

 npm run build
 ```

-Then, copy the contents of the `dist` directory to the `react-18` bucket in S3.
+Then, copy the contents of the `out` directory to the `react-18` bucket in S3.